sfarhan79/sfarhan79/README.md

 - 👋 Hi, I’m @sfarhan79
-- 👀 I’m interested in automations, data science, and more alike.
+- 👀 I’m interested in automations, data science, and alike.
-- 🌱 I’m currently learning PowerBI
+- 🌱 Skilled in Tech.
-- 💞️ Ready to collaborate on coding and robotics or automations.
+- 💞️ Ready to collaborate on coding and/or automations.
-- 📫 How to reach me - do tag me by @sfarhan79 when you find something great or interesting!
+- 📫 How to reach me? - tag by @sfarhan79 when you find something great or interesting!
 - ⚡ Fun fact: I am awaiting your connection/collaboration 😉

 <!---